 2. Be Prepared – Stock Up On Healthy Foods

 Another ingredient to a healthy diet during radiation therapy is to plan ahead.
-Stock up your pantry with organic, healthy foods.
+Stock up your pantry with diverse and healthy foods.
 Prepare and store healthy meals in your refrigerator and freezer before you begin therapy.
-A small amount of pre-planning and preparation will make it easy to eat well when you are not feeling your best.
+A small amount of pre-planning and preparation will make it easy to eat well even if you are not feeling your best.

 3. Eat Nutrient-Dense Meals